Biextensions, bimonoidal functors, multilinear functor calculus, and categorical rings: Biextensions by braided crossed modules

 where $f$ is the equivariant section into the trivial $\Pi$-torsor. \end{proposition} \begin{proof} Use Lemma~\ref{lem:1} to express the morphism $E_{h',k}\wedge^G E_{h,k'}\to E_{h,k}\wedge^G E_{h',k}$.
 The right action by $f(v')$ arises from the relation between the left and right $G$-torsor structures of $E$. \end{proof} \begin{example} A standard biextension $E$ of $H,K$ by $G$ (all groups assumed commutative) is a biextension in the sense specified above with coefficients in the complex $G[1]: [G \to 0]$.
 The interchange law, when expressed in terms of points, takes the standard form

 Dropping the commutativity of the partial multiplication laws, $E$ becomes a biextension of the sort mentioned in the ``variants'' in \cite{MR0354656-VII}.
 For such a biextension each extension determined by the partial multiplication laws is a central extension. \end{example} \begin{remark} We do not require the partial multiplication laws to be commutative, even if the groups $H$ and $K$ are.
-It is not difficult to verify that if we do require the multiplication laws to be commutative, $G$ becomes abelian and $\del\colon G\to \Pi$ factors through zero, hence the biextension reduces to one of the type mentioned in Example~\ref{ex:1} above.
+If we do require the multiplication laws to be commutative, then $G$ must be abelian and the composite of $\del\colon G\to \Pi$ with $\Pi\to \Aut(G)$ arising from the crossed module structure, factors through zero.
+This follows from the fact that the strict commutativity forces the braiding to be identically equal to the identity morphisms, and hence, by Lemma~\ref{lem:1}, we have $\chi=1$.
+By evaluating on torsors of the form $(G,x)$ we obtain $\braces \cdot \cdot = 1$ identically on $\Pi\times \Pi$.
+Then from the properties~\eqref{eq:2} it follows at once that $G$ and $\Pi$ must be abelian.
+As a consequence, the action of $\del g$, for any $g\in G$, is trivial, therefore the biextension reduces to one of the type mentioned in Example~\ref{ex:1} above.
 See however below for a more appropriate notion of commutativity. \end{remark} \begin{definition} A morphism of biextensions of $H,K$ by $(G,\Pi)$ is a morphism of the underlying $(G,\Pi)$-torsors compatible with the partial composition laws. \end{definition} The compatibility with the composition laws means that there are commutative diagrams of $(G,\Pi)$-torsors

 The \strong{trivial biextension} is $I=(G_{H\times K},e_\Pi)$.
 More generally, a biextension will be considered trivial if it is isomorphic, in the sense specified above, to the trivial one.
+Such an isomorphism amounts to the existence of a ``central'' section of the underlying $(G,\Pi)$-torsor, namely a global $s \colon H\times K\to E$ commuting with the left and right actions of $G$ on $E$, obtained as the image by $\phi$ of the unit section $e_G$ of $I$.
+Then the two above diagrams show that $s$ is a homomorphism in each variable.